20 Dec 2018

 There is a need for regulation that is equipped and able to address the very broad issues raised here and in the multiple existing and ongoing studies.

 Education will also be vital as these new technologies become widely used and available.
 But the education of the patient is not the only consideration.
 Really, the only way to ensure that AI systems are used successfully, sensitively and sensibly, and accepted by the general public, will be if the healthcare professionals who use them fully understand them in order to optimize their output.
 More than that they must be able to explain them to their patients, ensuring trust is maintained on all sides.

 All that said, there are today many areas of remote monitoring, health research, data gathering, diagnostics, pathology and robotic treatment where AI is already saving lives, safely and ethically.
 Right now, it’s providing a huge service to the NHS and to mankind in general.

-Our urgent task is to devote sufficient resource internationally to address wider ethical issues thoroughly.
-Only then can the quite enormous future potential of AI, machine learning and neural networks be realised.
+Our urgent task is to devote sufficient resources internationally to address wider ethical issues thoroughly.
+Only then can the quite enormous future potential of AI, machine learning and neural networks be realized.
 And with that, the ultimate beneficiaries will come to see AI as a trusted and essential partner in their healthcare pathways, rather than an impersonal and uncaring spy in their sitting room.

 Read our introductory article ‘What every healthcare leader should know about AI'.